 Any HEI, either UK or non-UK, is eligible to apply for accreditation of a relevant programme under the MLAF scheme.
-Programme managers of degree programmes which have not been previously accredited are encouraged to make informal contact with the IPEM Training department, who will put them in contact with a member of the CAC so that they can have an informal discussion before applying.
+Programme managers of degree programmes which have not been previously accredited are encouraged to make informal contact with the IPEM Training Department (Training@ipem.ac.uk) who will put him/her in contact with a member of the CAC so that they can have an informal discussion before applying.